mattmakai/fullstackpython.com/source/content/pages/11-misc/1101-best-python-resources.markdown

 * Kenneth Reitz's
-  [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/en/latest/) contains a wealth of information both on the Python programming and the community.
+  [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/en/latest/) contains a wealth of information both on the Python programming language and the community.

 * [Google's Python Class](https://developers.google.com/edu/python/) contains
   lecture videos and exercises for learning Python.